 I integrate my knowledge, experience and counselling skills to provide clients with a therapeutic relationship.
 This can really help highly sensitive people with the issues that being highly sensitive can bring, such as anxiety, depression and family relationships problems.
 High sensitivity has a massive impact on a person’s life, and coming to understand the trait is truly transformative.
 Before you understand high sensitivity, you may be bumbling about in the dark; but with some help, you can step into the light.

 What therapy is like with me

 I provide a mindfulness-based approach to therapy, which means being fully present with your true self moment by moment.
 My approach is also person-centred, which means I focus on developing a supportive relationship that integrates empathy, authenticity and emotional support without judgement.
-Therapy can be face to face at my counselling room in South Devon, UK, by telephone or via secure online video call using Zoom or FaceTime.
+Therapy can be face to face at my counselling room in South Devon, UK, by telephone or via online video call using Zoom.

 For the highly sensitive person:

 I can help you to deepen your knowledge of high sensitivity and explore what being highly sensitive really means for you, so that you can build greater awareness of your true self and reach your full potential.
 With my counselling skills and experience, I can offer you emotional support by providing a safe relationship in which you can talk through difficulties.
 Having regular dedicated time to focus on tuning in to your inner world and reflecting on experiences, thoughts, feelings and sensations can greatly improve your self-understanding, your relationships and your personal growth.